Kolkata Entry Requirements

 Prohibited Items

-- Narcotic drugs and psychotropic substances - severe penalties including imprisonment
+- Narcotic drugs and psychotropic substances - illegal

 Restricted Items